SillyFreak/svelte-blockly/README.md

 </style>
 ```

-You can also run this repo as an app; the example code is in [routes/index.svelte](src/routes/index.svelte) demonstates the features of the library.
+You can also run this repo as an app ([live demo](https://sillyfreak.github.io/svelte-blockly/)); the example code is in [routes/index.svelte](src/routes/index.svelte) and demonstates the features of the library.